 File Restore Tool

-If a file or folder is modified or deleted accidentally, it may be possible to restore it using the Previous Versions feature in Windows.
-Previous Versions keeps backups of all the files and directories stored on your C, H, and I drives.
-Restoring files with this feature is possible on any Windows computer.
+If a file or folder is modified or accidentally deleted, it may be possible to restore it using the Previous Versions feature in Windows.
+Previous Versions is a short-term backup of the files and directories stored on your C, H, and I drives.
+Restoring files with this feature is possible with any version of Windows.

 Restoring Files and Folders

 - Right-click the file or folder that you want to restore.